kshedden/workshops/dair3/design/design.md

 ## Causality and confounding

 - Most research aims to understand relationships among factors.
-In health research we often speak of _exposures_ and _outcomes_, or _treatments_ and outcomes.
+In health research we often speak of _exposures_ (or _treatments_) and _outcomes_.
 The term "exposure" is typically used when the factor occurs naturalistically whereas "treatment" is used for interventions or experimental manipulations.

 - If $X$ is an exposure and $Y$ is an outcome, there is an _association_ between
   $X$ and $Y$ if $X$ and $Y$ are not statistically